tewarid/dotnet-tools/README.md

 ## WebSocket Tool

-Interactive [WebSocket](https://msdn.microsoft.com/en-us/library/system.net.websockets.websocket.aspx) client that may be used to establish WebSocket sessions, and send/receive data.
-It is built with .NETs native implementation of WebSockets, and requires at least [Windows 8](https://msdn.microsoft.com/en-us/library/windows/desktop/hh437448.aspx).
+Interactive [WebSocket](https://msdn.microsoft.com/en-us/library/system.net.websockets.websocket.aspx) client that may be used to establish WebSocket sessions, send, and receive data.
+It is built with .NET's native implementation of WebSockets, and requires at least [Windows 8](https://msdn.microsoft.com/en-us/library/windows/desktop/hh437448.aspx).

 ## WebSocket Server Tool

-Provides an interactive WebSocket server based on self-hosted WCF service, or System.Net.HttpListener (default).
+Provides an interactive WebSocket server based on System.Net.HttpListener, or a self-hosted WCF service.
 WCF service is configured through App.config to run at port 8087, and in code to run at end point specified by user.
 Supports SSL.
 Requires at least [Windows 8](https://msdn.microsoft.com/en-us/library/windows/desktop/hh437448.aspx).

 ## WebSocketSharp Tool

-Interactive WebSocket client that may be used to establish WebSocket sessions, and send/receive data.
+Interactive WebSocket client that may be used to establish WebSocket sessions, send, and receive data.
 It is built with [WebSocketSharp](https://github.com/sta/websocket-sharp) and works on Windows 7 or better.
 An HTTP proxy may be specified so WebSocket sessions can be debugged using [Fiddler](http://www.telerik.com/fiddler).
 This tool will go away when [usage share](http://gs.statcounter.com/#desktop-os-ww-monthly-201612-201612-bar) of Windows 8 and beyond surpasses 80% of all Windows installations, or Windows 7 begins to support WebSockets (however unlikely that sounds).

 ## WebSocketSharp Server Tool

 Self-hosted service built with [WebSocketSharp](https://github.com/sta/websocket-sharp), and works with Windows 7 or better.
 Data can be sent to and received from WebSocket clients.
 Supports SSL.
-This tool will go away when [usage share](http://gs.statcounter.com/#desktop-os-ww-monthly-201612-201612-bar) of Windows 8 and beyond surpasses 80% of all Windows installations.
+This tool will go away when [usage share](http://gs.statcounter.com/os-version-market-share/windows/desktop/worldwide) of Windows 8 and beyond surpasses 80% of all Windows installations.